MathieuNls/bianca/bianca.md

 Our interpretation of the manual analysis of the best and worst performing projects is that BIANCA performs best when applied to clusters that contain projects that are similar in terms of features, domain or intent.
 These projects tend to be interconnected through dependencies.
 In the future, we intend to study the correlation between the cluster betweenness measure and the performance of BIANCA.

+## Human Analysis of the Quality of the Fixes Proposed by BIANCA

 # Threats to Validity {#sec:threats}

 The selection of target systems is one of the common threats to validity for approaches aiming to improve the analysis of software systems.